 Medium concentration peels (15- 30% TCA) are available for home use treatment.
 They work great on forehead wrinkles and on skin rejuvenation.
 There are many affordable home kits proposed by many brands.
-Make sure to buy from reputable brands such as this brand here .
+Make sure to buy from reputable brands such as this brand here we like on Amazon .
 Their products are super effective and are really cost effective.
 Some brands charge way too much or even worse sell fake products.
 There was also another brand we used to recommend but they seem to have stopped their operations.

-How is the treatment usually perfomed?
+How is the treatment usually performed?

 The doctor will ask you to wash your face first and often use an alcohol wipe to remove the remaining face oil to maximize the peel agent action.